-- Try pastil, a rice-based local delicacy which are available in Cotabato City, Libungan, and Midsayap markets.
+- Try pastil, a rice-based local delicacy that is available in Cotabato City, Libungan, and Midsayap markets.

-- It’s safe to spend a night with some drinks with friends and listen to acoustic music at Travies.
+- It is safe to spend a night with some drinks with friends and listen to acoustic music at Travies.

 - ATMs are available in Midsayap while cellular signals are searchable in Midsayap, Libungan, and at the drop-off point of Asik-Asik.

-- Make sure you leave early morning to Asik-asik Fall to avoid too much sun exposure.
+- Make sure you leave early morning to Asik-asik Falls to avoid too much sun exposure.
 Remember, you will be riding a habal-habal (motorcycle).